 Clubs In Crisis Fund

-We have teamed up with Made By Sport and UKCF to offer local sports clubs and organisations the opportunity to apply for grants that help support young people as they start to recover from the effects of the latest lockdown.
+We have teamed up with Made By Sport and UKCF to offer local sports clubs and organisations the opportunity to apply for grants that help support young people develop skills and community through sport or physical activity.

 The coronavirus pandemic has had a significant impact on young people across the UK, and thanks to Made By Sport, we can offer this chance for sports clubs and organisations to access vital funding which can help them to continue bringing sport and physical activity into young people’s lives.